At The End Of Meiosis I Each Daughter Cell Is

 3. Pachytene: The chromosomes continue to condense, and the synaptonemal complex is fully formed.
 This is the stage where crossing over occurs.
 Crossing over involves the exchange of genetic material between non-sister chromatids of homologous chromosomes.
 This recombination results in new combinations of alleles on the chromosomes, increasing genetic diversity.

 4. Diplotene: The synaptonemal complex begins to break down, and the homologous chromosomes start to separate.
-However, they remain attached at specific points called chiasmata (singular: chiasma), which are the visible manifestations of the crossing over events.
+Even so, they remain attached at specific points called chiasmata (singular: chiasma), which are the visible manifestations of the crossing over events.

 5. Diakinesis: The chromosomes are fully condensed, and the chiasmata are clearly visible.
 The nuclear envelope breaks down, and the meiotic spindle begins to form.